thomastran117/SchoolSpace/docs/DEVELOPERS.md

 - plugin/ : plugin folder contains anything that may need to be processed or ran before reaching the controller.
 This includes authentication, rate limiting and logging for example.

-- prisma/ : Contains the migrations for the database as well as the schema that defines the models.

 - resources/ : Contains clients for interacting with MySQL, Mongo and Redis

 - routes/ : Contains routes for the various models in the backend, mounted in route.js